Student Services and Amenities Fee (SSAF)

 Note: SSAF is not charged in Session 3.

 All students will be charged unless they are in one of the following exemption categories:

 - International SCU Sydney, SCU Melbourne and SCU Perth

-- Studying the Preparing for Success at SCU Program
+- Studying the Preparing for Success at SCU Program, or Transition to Uni

 - Studying the SCU Head-Start program

 - Studying a Doctor of Philosophy, Masters by Research, Professional Doctorate Program

 Deferring the SSAF to the Australian Taxation Office